-Time has come today for Chris Hand, the pilot of the Redneck Express Top Fuel bike.
-Yes folks, this mans time has finally come, it’s his time to join the exclusive sub-six-second elapsed time club in the realm of Top Fuel bike racing.
-A hot August night gave him the air he needed, the racing facility had the track prepped just right, the tune-up was there and Chris Hand drove his beloved drag bike 1,320 feet in under six seconds for the very first time.
+After decades of unrelenting labor, long nights in the shop and marathon drives to races, a hot August night in 2013 gave Hand the air he needed.
+The racing facility had the track prepped just right, the tune-up was there and Chris Hand drove his beloved drag bike 1,320 feet in under six seconds for the very first time.
 Bedlam ensued on the starting line in the wake of his accomplishment.

-Chris is now the sixth official member of the MTC Engineering sponsored “Five Second Club.”
-There are eight slots of honor available and MTC gives each racer a check for $500 and a plaque to commemorate their accomplishment.
+Chris became the sixth official member of the MTC Engineering sponsored “Five Second Club.”
+Eight racers were honored in the prestigious club and MTC gave each member a check for $500 and a plaque to commemorate their accomplishment.
 Two exceptional drag bike pilots outside the US have also crossed the sub-six-second barrier; Ian King of Great Brittan, and Peter Svensson of Sweden.

 During the starting line celebrations, it’s interesting to note, some of the cheering hoard were not even born when Chris Hand started motorcycle drag racing in 1968.
 There’s no small measure of satisfaction in that for Chris Hand.
 Make no mistake about it, the 5.89 elapsed time at a thundering 230 mph was long time coming and Chris earned it with over four decades of effort as did his one team mate who’s been at his side the whole time: his wife some forty one years, Sharron Hand.